 - assignments of rights and other changes of owners

-- registration of licencing contracts in respect of patents and author’s certificates
+- registration or granting of licensing contracts in respect of patents and author’s certificates

 - the right of lien

-- corrections of names, addresess, dates and mistakes
+- corrections of names, addresses, dates and mistakes

 Mass storage media used (paper, microforms, optical storage, etc.)

 Patent documents are available in paper form in the Office’s library and, in addition, patent specifications are available also in electronic form in the Office’s web site as well as on ESPACE-PRECES CD-ROM (Patents from the Region of Eastern and Central European States).
 As an index to this fulltext CD-ROM is ESPACE ACCESS PRECES (complete bibliographic information) used.

 Word processing and office automation is ensured by application over the patent and utility models database.

 (New) techniques used for the generation of patent information (printing, recording, photocomposing, etc.)

 MS Office 97, QuarkXpress 5.0 for Windows and Corel Draw 10, Photoshop 6.0, FineReader 7.0, Adobe Acrobat 5.05 CE, SLEX99 – Lexicon of Slovak Language are used for the data processing; the photocomposing and printing is carried out by the Office.